FeralAI/Links-Awakening-DX-HD/README.md

 #### Show Extra Dialog

 Show or hide the Piece of Power / Guardian Acorn / Heavy Object dialogs that persistently pop up.

-Inspired by the the [QoL Patch](https://www.romhacking.net/hacks/3597/) for the GBC DX version.
+Inspired by this [QoL Patch](https://www.romhacking.net/hacks/3597/) for the GBC DX version.

+Default value is `ON`.

 #### Boost Walk Speed

 Set Link's base speed to 1.25x normal.
 Makes map traversal feel better without overdoing it.

+Default value is `OFF`.

 ### Font Selection!